Multi-scale modeling of laser-matter interaction

 Our models involve several scales and allow to describe the electron dynamics at the micrometer and attosecond scale, taking into account out-of-equilibrium processes arising in laser-irradiated materials.

-- Electron flow dynamic level: the laser field may couple with the nanostructured material and lead to beautiful and useful electron flows for attosecond science and laser-assisted atomic probe tomography.
+- Electron flow dynamic level: the laser field may couple with the nano-structured materials and lead to useful electron flows for atto-second science and laser-assisted atomic probe tomography.

-- Quantum level: coupling with surface, excitation of surface electromagnetic modes.
+- Quantum level: light coupling with electrons and with atoms of the solid.